usnistgov/dioptra/docs/source/explanation/components/experiments-jobs-explanation.rst

 Summary: What is an Experiment?
 -------------------------------

-An **experiment** is a resource in Dioptra which is effectively a namespace for jobs.
+An **experiment** is a resource in Dioptra that is effectively a namespace for jobs.
 An experiment can have a number of entrypoints associated with it, and within that experiment those entrypoints can be run as jobs.
 Experiments as a resource are largely organizational, and can make it easier to filter jobs, provide access to users via groups, and reduce the number of entrypoints to sift through at job creation.